Advanced Battle Concepts

 Tactics (Super Powered or Otherwise)

-An important means by which a character can maximize his, her, or its combat potential is with the use of tactics.
+An important means by which a character can maximize his or her combat potential is with the use of tactics.
 Tactics are advanced combat maneuvers that each have their own special benefits, above and beyond merely hitting foes until they submit.
 Some tactics are only available to characters that possess the required power or powers to make use of them, however.

 Some of the more common tactics used by both heroes and villains alike include the following: